 For the purposes of section 25(2)(b) a health warning sign on a vending machine must be in such a position as to be clearly visible to a customer when purchasing a tobacco product from the vending machine.

-[Regulation 50 inserted in Gazette 28 Feb 2007 p.
+[Regulation 50 inserted: Gazette 28 Feb 2007 p.
 667.]

 51. Health warning signs — content and specifications